-- 1. The licensed premises will be a home office where sales invoices are processed online for an on-premises liquor licence - catering service.
-A Home Business is covered under the SEPP requirements. - 2.
-No Police submission was received - 3.
-No public submissions were received relating to any matters with the application. - 4.
-The licensed premises will be a home office where sales invoices are processed online.
-The sale on other premises authorisation will enable the licensee to host events or functions at various locations away from the office. - 5.
+- 1. Development approval is in place for the use of the premises as on-premises licence restaurant for 112 patrons.
+Council have not raised any concerns. - 2.
+A Police submission was received and considered as summarised at submission analysis below. - 3.
+Two public submissions were received relating to the application and applicant has provided a response and addressed the concerns raised. - 4.
+The sale on other premises authorisation will enable the licensee to host events or functions at various locations away from the premises. - 5.
 I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions imposed in the licence document. - 6.
 I am satisfied that the statutory advertising requirements have been met.